 Why Effective Onboarding Strategies Matter

 In today’s hiring landscape, candidates desire a positive experience when applying for and training for new roles.
-A subpar candidate experience not only negatively impacts the culture of your team, but it can damage the brand and reputation of your organization.
+A subpar candidate experience not only negatively impacts the culture of your team but can damage the brand and reputation of your organization.
 72% of candidates who have reported having a negative experience with the hiring and onboarding process of an organization are likely to tell others about their experience.
 This ripple effect may dissuade highly qualified candidates from applying to your organization.
 Of all new hires, 22% will leave a role within the first 45 days.
 Businesses need to focus on creating a positive experience early on in order to retain talent.

 In addition to sourcing stronger applicants, a positive candidate experience and effective onboarding strategy reinforce your company’s culture.
 The importance of a strong, shared culture for continued organizational success is evident.
-In fact, 96% of employees see an organization’s culture as more important towards success than the strategy behind initiatives.
+In fact, 96% of employees see an organization’s culture as more important to success than the strategy behind initiatives.
 When you onboard new hires, you are presented with the perfect opportunity to identify specific processes within your organization and address any concerns before troubles arise.
-Organizations can (and should) take advantage of the onboarding process to ensure that employees experience a smooth transition into their new role and feel welcomed to your team.
+Organizations can (and should) take advantage of the onboarding process to ensure that employees experience a smooth transition into their new role and feel welcomed into your team.

 Bonus Material: Read these tools and tips for creating an effective and adaptable onboarding process